gongzix/NeuroClips/README.md

 We also offer our pre-processed fMRI data and frames sampled from videos for training in NeuroClips, and you can directly download them from [![Huggingface NeuroClips](https://img.shields.io/static/v1?label=Dataset&message=Huggingface&color=orange)](https://huggingface.co/datasets/gongzx/cc2017_dataset/).

-**Warning**❗: BLIP-2 isn't available now for the latest version in transformers==v4.47.dev.
-You can see the latest news in [this](https://huggingface.co/Salesforce/blip2-opt-2.7b/discussions/39).
-Otherwise, you can use `python src/caption.py` to generate captions.
+You can use `python src/caption.py` to generate the captions.

 ## Installation
 We recommend using the virtual environment for Neuroclips training, inference keyframes, and blurry videos separately from the pre-trained T2V diffusion's virtual environment to avoid any conflict issue of different environment package versions.